 The resolute reluctance by the American government to deal with reality in Afghanistan is not the exception to a rule; it is the rule.
 The rule of the big lie which infuses our military from top to bottom.
 I remember vividly the first time I experienced it in the military.
-Former Commandant of the Marine Crops General Krulak was the Commanding General in Quantico when I was an instructor at The Basic School.
-There was a new class on deck and the General had come to welcome them on day one of their 6-month course.
-The first thing he asked was who here thinks that a female is incapable of doing anything and everything a man can do?
-I almost had a heart attack when I saw some of my new Lt’s preparing to state the obvious there is no way the female gender of the species can physically compete with the male gender in any endeavor that requires strength, stamina, or endurance.
-Fortunately the good General had paused for only a second before concluding with because if you do I’ll dismiss you from our Corps this very afternoon (that may not be an exact quote but it is pretty close).
+Former Commandant of the Marine Crops General Krulak was then the Commanding General in Quantico, Virginia where I was an instructor at The Basic School.
+There was a new class of Lieutenants on deck and the General had come to welcome them on day one of their 6-month course.
+The first thing he asked was “who here thinks that a female is incapable of doing anything and everything a man can do”?
+I almost had a heart attack when I saw some of my new Lt’s preparing to state the obvious fact that there is no way the female gender of the species can physically compete with the male gender in any endeavor that requires strength, stamina, or endurance.
+Fortunately the good General had paused for only a second before concluding with this warning “because if you do I’ll dismiss you from our Corps this very afternoon” (that may not be an exact quote but it’s close).

 So on day one of their official Marine Corps careers this group of 300 odd men were exposed to the corruption of the lie.
-And for the rest of their careers (those who stayed in are now Lieutenant Colonels) they have had to deal with an organizational defect built on what they know to be a lie.
+For the rest of their careers (those who stayed in are now Lieutenant Colonels) they have had to deal with an organizational defect built on what they know to be a lie.
 And this is just one minor example out of dozens.
 This is how you end up with senior officers who will look you straight in the eye and tell you they are here to support GIRoA and they have shown so much promise and improvement that there is no reason to be here after 2014.